grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/client/client-srandmember.md

 ---
 title: 'Client.srandmember(key)'
-excerpt: 'Returns a random member of the set stored at `key`.'
+description: 'Returns a random member of the set stored at `key`.'
 ---

 # Client.srandmember(key)